StarlitGhost/pyhedrals/README.md

   * Adds a comment to the end of the output, so you can describe what the roll is for. eg: `d20+5 # for initiative`
   * The `#` is a literal hash, not a number this time :)

-If you have more ideas for operators, suggestions are welcome!
+If you have more ideas for operators, suggestions and pull requests are welcome!